medic/cht-tech-radar-implementers/radar/2023-09-12/custom-integration.md

 title:      "Custom Integration"
 ring:       adopt
 quadrant:   tools
-tags:       [cht-app-features]
+tags:       [features, integration]
 ---

-Custom Integration is the capability to integrate with any system using RESTful APIs.
+[Custom Integration](https://docs.communityhealthtoolkit.org/building/integrations/) is the capability to integrate with any system using RESTful APIs.

 The CHT Core Framework includes functionality that allows sharing data with any API-based system.
 Developers have configured CHT integrations with OpenMRS, KenyaEMR, Bahmni, DHIS2, RapidPro, Apache NiFi, OpenHIM, custom electronic medical records (EMR), and several other systems.